 The Huc Bridge: leads to Ngoc Son temple gate, built-in 1865.

 Thap But (Pen Tower): on the northeastern shore of the lake, was built in 1865, including five floors.

 Dai Nghien: on the northeast shore of the lake, built-in 1865, is an integral part of the Thap But

 On weekends, the streets surrounding Hoan Kiem Lake will be walking streets with many exciting activities such as street music and folk games.
 Hoan Kiem Lake is a must-visit attraction in Hanoi because it is the soul of Hanoi.

 2. Old Quarter

-Mentioning Hanoi is speaking about 36 streets, also known as the old quarter; located on the shore of Hoan Kiem Lake.
-In the past, Hanoi people were only around 36 streets, Hanoi later gradually expanded, but its soul was only in these 36 streets.
+Mentioning Hanoi is speaking about 36 streets, also known as the old quarter, located on the shore of Hoan Kiem Lake.
+Hanoi people were only around 36 streets in the past, Hanoi later gradually expanded, but its soul was only in these 36 streets.

 3. Dong Xuan Market

 If Saigon has Ben Thanh market, Hanoi has Dong Xuan market.
 Dong Xuan Market is the busiest and oldest shopping area in Hanoi, built-in 1889 under the Nguyen Dynasty.
-This is also one of the must-visit attractions in Hanoi, which is considered a symbol associated with the capital.
+This is also one of Hanoi’s must-visit attractions, which is considered a symbol associated with the capital.